Svancara/C2SignalSender/README.md

 OK.

+Create a folder "SignalsToCollective2" on your hard disk C.

-Download two files from the "Simplest" folder:
+We need two files from the "Simplest" folder:
 - signals_to_c2.xml
 - signals_to_c2.xsl

-Store them to your hard disk.
-For example to the "C:\SignalsToCollective2" folder.
+You can download all files from this repository using the "Download ZIP" button and extract those files or you can right click folowing links and "Select save as...".

+two files from the "Simplest" folder:
+- signals_to_c2.xml
+- signals_to_c2.xsl

 Open your browser (Internet Explorer or Firefox, not Chrome) and enter following text to the address bar: